Mihkuno/JavaFX-Tetris/README.md

 ## About
-This is my first ambitious game project that took a lot of time to finish
+My first game project that took a lot of time to finish
-> This repository is made for practice

 ## Features